AusDTO/gov-au-ui-kit/README.md

-#Information
+# Information
-~What this is and isn't~
+- ~~What this is and isn't~~
-How do I use it - rename documentation folder Accessible
+- How do I use it - re-name documentation folder
+- Accessible
-Empowering: feeling they can contribute
+- Empowering: feeling they can contribute
-Tracking features
+- Tracking features
-Roadmap of features / what's here?
+- Roadmap of features / what's here?
 What's coming?
-Engineering philosophy
+- Engineering philosophy

-#Exploration
+# Exploration
-What features do I need now?
+- What features do I need now?
-~Give me the tools and the templates~
+- ~Give me the tools and the templates~
-Visual examples
+- Visual examples
-Accessibility
+- Accessibility
-Code snippets
+- Code snippets
-Checklists - A11y / Values
+- Checklists - A11y / Values
-Responsive information
+- Responsive information

-#Action
+# Action
-How to I feedback and contribute - way to give feedback, guide to Contributing, features bug tool voting - github issues CDN (gov.au)??
+- How to I feedback and contribute - way to give feedback, guide to Contributing, features bug tool voting - github issues
+- CDN (gov.au)??
-Tech dependencies and Usage
+- Tech dependencies and Usage

 # gov-au-ui-kit (draft GOV.AU Design Guide v1.0)